Menshen: History

 The gates and doors of Chinese houses have long received special ritual attention.
 Sacrifices to a door spirit are recorded as early as the Book of Rites.
 By the Han, this spirit had become the two gods Shenshu and Yulü, whose names or images were painted into peachwood and attached to doors.
-When the Great Ancestor of the Tang ("Emperor Taizong") being plagued by nightmares, he ordered portraits of his generals Qin Shubao and Yuchi Gong to be affixed to gates.
+When the Emperor Taizong of the Tang was being plagued by nightmares, he ordered portraits of his generals Qin Shubao and Yuchi Gong to be affixed to gates.
 They eventually came to be considered divine protectors, replacing Shentu and Yulü and remaining the most common door gods to the present day.
 Qin and Yuchi, along with various other deified military leaders, make up a class of martial door gods intended to ward off evil spirits and bad influences.
 A separate group of scholars make up a class of civil door gods intended to attract blessings and good fortune.
 Some deities are also thought to have guardians who serve a similar role at their temples, such as Mazu's companions Qianliyan and Shunfeng'er.